Fracture Reduction – Types, Procedure, Recovery, And Risks

 Arch Bars

-Arch bar are used for immobilization of jaw during management of fractured jaw.
+Archbars are used for immobilization of the other jaw during management of a fractured jaw.

 - There are many types of arch bars available.

-- The read-made arch bars are available (Erich arch bar)
+- The ready-made arch bars are available (Erich arch bar)

-- These are consider bettr as these are soft, easy to adapt and have hooks.
+- These are considered better as they are soft, easy to adapt, and have hooks.

 - The arch bar should be perfectly adapted to the teeth in the arch because if the bar is not fitd, it can cause orthodontic movement.

-- The arch is adapted by starting from distal most point in the arch.
+- The arch is adapted by starting from the distal-most point in the arch.

 - A sharp bend is given at the edge of wire to be pushed into the interdental space between 2nd and 3rd molar to avoid slippage of arch bar.

-- It is adapted progressing to midline and fiishing on other end.
+- It is adapted to progress to midline and finish on the other end.

-- Arch bar should not cross the fracture line.
+- The arch bar should not cross the fracture line.

-- The arch bar is secured in place by using ligature wire passed around each individual tooth.
+- The arch bar is secured in place by using a ligature wire passed around each tooth.

-- One end of the wire coming below the arch bar and above it in the buccal side and then fiished.
+- One end of the wire comes below the arch bar and above it, the buccal side, and then finishes

-- Care is taken that hooks on the arch bar are directed upward in the maxilla and downward in mandible
+- Care is taken that hooks on the arch bar are directed upward in the maxilla and downward in the mandible.

 Transosseous Wiring